motech/modules/docs/source/commcare.rst

        </mother>
    </data>

-The generate trigger expression for an attribute will be:
+The generated trigger expression for an attribute will be:

 - **/data/mother/@name**
 - **/data/mother/children/child/@age**